umobi/AlertFactory/README.md

 ----

 #### 1. AlertFactory
-AlertFactory is the main core that should be specified the T generic type as UIViewController and **AlertFactoryType**.
+AlertFactory is the main core that needs to be specified the Alert generic type as **AlertFactoryType**.

 The library already has implemented the extension for UIAlertController, so you can use the AlertFactory without writing any code, just calling `AlertFactory<UIAlertController>`.